kinetiq/Ether.WeightedSelector/README.md

 This is useful for scenarios where choices need to be made based on complicated but quantifiable factors.
 Great examples include suggestion engines and game AI.

-WeightedSelector.NET has a very simple API that makes it fun to use.
+WeightedSelector.NET's API is easy to pick up and fun to use.
 In one of the examples, we implement a game AI that decides between attacking, fleeing, and casting a heal spell based on a dynamic "fear" factor...
 In 9 lines of code!

 How can I get started?
 ==============